Ver: View Discovery in the Wild: A Reference Architecture

-\mypar{\textsc{View Specification} (human)} Users and programs use this component to define and submit queries to the system.
-Interfaces include Spreadsheet-style, API, natural language, and combinations of these.
-For QBE-based interfaces, the output of this stage is a set of example attributes and values.
-This specification can help reduce ambiguity in the search process by interacting with a knowledgeable user.
+\mypar{\textsc{View Specification (human)}} Discovery interfaces include spreadsheet-style, keyword search, APIs, natural language, and combinations of these.
+The reference architecture supports these interfaces via the \textsc{View-Specification} component.
+For QBE-based interfaces, as implemented by \sys{}, the input is a set of examples, $\chi$, and the output of this stage is a set of example attributes and values. \textsc{View-Specification} may interact with users when it detects the provided examples are ambiguous, or to offer examples to choose from.